aalacy/storelocatore-scrapers/apify/himanshu/storelocator/daltile_com/README.md

 * Your scraper can be run successfully by executing https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/run_scraper.sh
 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

-address with no number,address contain state name,and invalid zip  all error are from website
+address with no number,address contain state name,and invalid zip,same lat & lng  all error are from website